Join the HowToHookItUp.com Newsletter to stay updated on all the latest home theater and computer How-To guides

-Before trying to hook up your sub, you need to identify the connections it has.
-Take a look at the back of your subwoofer.
+Before trying to hook up your subwoofer, you need to identify the connections it has.
+First, take a look at the back of your subwoofer.

 You're looking for an AC power cord (to ensure its a powered subwoofer) and two RCA jacks labeled "Line-In".
 There may be more, but this is all you'll need to properly connect your subwoofer.